-To evaluate the performance of the learned policies in the real world, we design simple evaluation metrics for each of the three tasks.
-In the \textit{Cloth Folding} task, we measure performance by computing the average distance between the grasped and target cloth corners; in the \textit{Object Covering} task, we evaluate performance by measuring roughly how much of the top of the box ends up being covered by the cloth (eg. 0\%, 25\%, 50\%, 75\%, 100\%); in the \textit{Box Closing} task, we evaluate performance by computing the percentage of box flaps the agent completely closes during the episode.

-\textbf{Quantitative results.} We present our quantitative results in Table \ref{tab:real_robot_results}.
-In all three tasks, our method extrapolates from tabletop-scale demonstrations and successfully manipulates objects that are up to $6\times$ larger in size.
-The \textbf{PointNet+BC$_{\text{aug}}$} baseline, on the other hand, has a lot of trouble when attempting all three tasks.
-The common failure mode of the baseline is that it keeps predicting robot actions in one direction.
-This is likely because the visual input received by the baseline is out-of-distribution, and the method is not able to generalize to these unseen cases.
+\textbf{Results.} We compare our method with \textbf{PointNet+BC$_{\text{aug}}$}, the baseline that performed best in simulation.
+Table~\ref{tab:real_robot_results} shows quantitative results.
+We use similar evaluation metrics as those in the simulation experiments, with a few simplifications.
+In \textit{Object Covering}, we measure the fraction of the box covered as seen from the top.
+In \textit{Box Closing}, we count the number of box flaps fully closed (divided by the number of flaps) rather than computing exact angles.
+In all three tasks, our method extrapolates from tabletop-scale demonstrations and successfully manipulates objects that are up to six times larger in size.
+In contrast, the \textbf{PointNet+BC$_{\text{aug}}$} baseline has a lot of trouble when attempting all three tasks.
+The common failure mode of the baseline is that it keeps producing target robot velocities that point in one direction.
+This is likely because the method is not able to generalize to out-of-distribution visual inputs.

-\textbf{Qualitative results.} We further demonstrate the robustness of our method by varying the position, rotation, scale, and appearance of the objects in the task (see Fig. \ref{fig:hwvar}).
-Our qualitative evaluations show that our method can robustly generalize to all these variations of the task.
+We further demonstrate the robustness of our method by varying the position, rotation, scale, and appearance of the objects (see Fig. \ref{fig:hwvar}).
+Our method can robustly generalize to all these variations.